canopas/canopas-website/README.md

 - Used for Animation.

+## Contribution

+The Canopas team enthusiastically welcomes contributions and project participation!
+There are a bunch of things you can do if you want to contribute!
+The [Contributor Guide](CONTRIBUTING.md) has all the information you need for everything from reporting bugs to contributing entire new features.
+Please don't hesitate to jump in if you'd like to, or even ask us questions if something isn't clear.

 ## Credits

 This repository is owned and maintained by the [Canopas team](https://canopas.com/).
-If you are interested in building web apps or designing products, please let us know.
+Please let us know if you are interested in building web apps or designing products.
 We'd love to hear from you!

 <a href="https://canopas.com/contact"><img src="./assets/cta.png" width=300></a>